andreped/DeepMIL/README.md

-# DeepMIL
+# Clinical-grade Classification of Lung Cancer Patients using Deep Multiple Instance Learning
-This is the repo where we will insert the code that we will be using for this project.
+This is the repo where we will insert the code that we will be using for this paper.

 ![picture](figures/XAI_example_nodule.png)